Skip to content

 murph agent

 Ask it to inspect your current policy, create a new profile, preview the result, and select it.
-Murph Agent can write policies/*.md without source-edit mode because policy files are part of the normal Plugin+Config authority surface.
+The selected profile name is stored in ~/.murph/config.yaml; the profile file itself owns mode.

 Shipped profiles